Michael O'Leary (businessman): Personal life

 O'Leary married Anita Farrell on 5 September 2003 in Delvin, County Westmeath, with whom he has four children.
 They live in Gigginstown House near Delvin.

 O'Leary breeds Aberdeen Angus cattle and horses at his Gigginstown House Stud.
 His horses War of Attrition, Don Cossack, Rule the World, and Tiger Roll have won races such as the Cheltenham Gold Cup, the 2016 Grand National, the 2018 Grand National, and the 2019 Grand National.

 O'Leary has supported English football team Manchester City F.C. from an early age.
 He had the opportunity to buy a stake in the club in 2003, but believed the potential benefits did not outweigh the risk, and preferred instead to visit England to watch a few matches each season.
 He wore a Manchester City shirt when unveiling Ryanair's new destinations to and from Manchester Airport in 2011.

-In February 2015, O'Leary claimed that he was offered the starring role in The Apprentice reality TV show, but turned it down for family reasons before it was eventually offered to and accepted by Alan Sugar.